PaulEmmanuelSotir/DeepCV/README.md

 # You then need to activate conda environment (make sure to have a conda distro installed)
 conda activate deepcv

-# You can then run tests of any deepcv module to verify successfull installation of DeepCV (Won't work for now, stay tuned 📡):
+# You can then run tests of any deepcv module to verify successfull installation of DeepCV (May not work for now, stay tuned 📡):
-python deepcv/detection/object.py
+python deepcv/classification/image.py
 ```

 ### Method #2: Install our package from Anaconda repository